mikeplus64/journeyman/README.md

 An eDSL for creating tournaments.
 Use it as a library in a project that uses tournaments.

-# Documentation access
+# API documentation access

-Documentation is hosted at https://mikeplus64.github.io/journeyman
+API documentation is hosted at https://mikeplus64.github.io/journeyman

 # Development setup